Nanoonga/chtml-masonry/README.md

 ## Working on

-A Picsum-syntax-compatible image server for my own image database.
+A Picsum-compatible image server for user supplied image databases.